-Adaptavir is an investigational drug that is being studied for its ability to eliminate HIV infection that persists despite treatment with antiretroviral therapy (ART).
-Currently ART can reduce the level of HIV in the blood to an undetectable level, but it can't eliminate HIV entirely from the body.3,4
+Monomeric DAPTA (mDAPTA) is an investigational drug that was once being studied for its ability to eliminate HIV infection that persists despite treatment with antiretroviral therapy (ART).
+Currently, ART can reduce the level of HIV in the blood to an undetectable level, but it can't eliminate HIV entirely from the body.4,5

-Adaptavir is a newer, modified form of an older investigational drug called peptide T. Both adaptavir and peptide T belong to a class (group) of HIV drugs called entry and fusion inhibitors.2 Entry and fusion inhibitors block HIV from getting into and infecting certain cells of the immune system.
+mDAPTA is a newer, modified form of an older investigational drug called peptide T. Both mDAPTA and peptide T belong to a class (group) of HIV drugs called entry and fusion inhibitors.2 Entry and fusion inhibitors block HIV from getting into and infecting certain cells of the immune system.
 This prevents HIV from multiplying and can reduce the amount of HIV in the body.

-Adaptavir works by attaching to one of two proteins on the surface of the immune cells.
-These proteins are called the CCR5 and CXCR4 co-receptors.
-Adaptavir attaches to the CCR5 co-receptor.
-When adaptavir attaches to the CCR5 co-receptor, certain strains of HIV—called R5-tropic virus—cannot attach to, enter, or infect the cell.5
+mDAPTA works by attaching to one of two proteins on the surface of the immune cells.
+These proteins are called the CCR5 and CXCR4 co-receptors. mDAPTA attaches to the CCR5 co-receptor.
+When mDAPTA attaches to the CCR5 co-receptor, certain strains of HIV—called R5-tropic virus—cannot attach to, enter, or infect the cell.6

-The main component of adaptavir is peptide T. Peptide T was an investigational drug that was previously studied to test its ability to reduce the amount of HIV in the body and bolster the immune system.
+The main component of mDAPTA is peptide T. Peptide T was an investigational drug that was previously studied to test its ability to reduce the amount of HIV in the body and bolster the immune system.
 The drug’s effect on HIV-associated cognitive impairment was also studied.
-(Cognitive impairment is when people have trouble remembering, learning new things, concentrating, or making decisions that affect their everyday life.)4,6,7
+(Cognitive impairment is when people have trouble remembering, learning new things, concentrating, or making decisions that affect their everyday lives.)5,8,9

 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.8